How to paint clean lines when decorating

 Step 2: Paint over the edges

-The secret to crisp, clean lines: paint over the edge of your masking tape with the existing color of the wall (or whatever surface you’re painting).
-By brushing over the edge of the tape, you’re effectively sealing the paint, and any paint that bleeds through will match the existing color.
+The secret to crisp, clean lines: paint over the edge of your masking tape with the existing colour of the wall (or whatever surface you’re painting).
+By brushing over the edge of the tape, you’re effectively sealing the paint, and any paint that bleeds through will match the existing colour.

 Allow this coat of paint to dry.
 Read our how to paint a wall guide for some top painting tips.

-Step 3: Paint your second coat in the desired new color
+Step 3: Paint your second coat in the desired new colour

-When the first layer of paint is dry, start painting your second (new) color.
+When the first layer of paint is dry, start painting your second (new) colour.
 Using your paintbrush, make sure that the paint overlaps the tape line.

 Step 4: Remove and reveal